 Docker to Kubernetes: A Java Developer’s Production Guide

-Nine years into my Java career, I can say this with confidence: the line between developer and operations has disappeared.
-If you're writing Spring Boot services in 2026 and you can't containerize and deploy them, you're shipping half the job.
-This guide is everything I wish I had when I first moved from "it works on my machine" to "it works in production, at scale, every time."
+For Spring Boot developers in 2026, the line between developer and operations has all but disappeared.
+If you are writing services and you cannot containerize and deploy them, you are shipping half the job.
+This guide on Docker Kubernetes Java covers what most teams wish they had known when they first moved from “it works on my machine” to “it works in production, at scale, every time.”

 Why Java Developers Need Containerization Skills

-Here's the reality.
-Your microservice doesn't exist in isolation.
+Consider the reality of a modern service.
+Your microservice does not exist in isolation.
 It runs alongside dozens of other services, needs specific JVM settings, connects to databases and message brokers, and has to scale under load.
 Containers solve the environment consistency problem, and Kubernetes solves the orchestration problem.
-Knowing both isn't optional anymore — it's table stakes for senior Java roles.
+Knowing both isn’t optional anymore — it has become table stakes for senior Java roles, and most job listings now treat it as a baseline rather than a bonus.

 Writing Optimized Dockerfiles for Spring Boot

 Most tutorials show you a naive Dockerfile.
-Don't use it in production.
-Here's what I use instead — a multi-stage build that keeps the final image small and secure:
+Don’t use it in production.
+A multi-stage build keeps the final image small and secure, and it is the pattern the official Spring and Docker documentation both recommend:

 # Stage 1: Build